mighkel/SLACK-BAK/Readme.md

 (Pasted from an LLM chat.
-Need to tune this.)
+Need to add to and tune this.)

 If your Slack Workspace allows you to create “Slack Apps”: